Syracuse University: Syracuse University Ambulance

 Syracuse University Ambulance, commonly referred to as SUA, is a SU Health Services-based student organization that responds to over 1,500 medical emergencies each year.
+SUA was formed in 1973 by a group of students out of a need for emergency medical services on campus.
+Starting with only a few members and meager equipment, the Syracuse University Medical Crisis Unit was formed.
+The organization has evolved greatly over time but, with 100 volunteer students, remains a student-run organization to this day.
+SUA provides emergency and non-emergency services 24 hours a day, seven days a week during the academic school year, and is funded by a portion of the student health fee.
 Providing intermediate life support (ILS), rapid cardiac defibrillation, emergency and non-emergency transportation, and special event standby services, SUA operates two full-time transporting ambulances, a supervisor's fly car, and a MCI trailer for mass-casualty incidents.
 Additionally, SUA operates four transport vans for non-emergency transports.
 Advanced life support (ALS) mutual aid is provided by the City of Syracuse's private EMS provider, American Medical Response (AMR).
-SUA was formed in 1973 by a group of students out of a need for emergency medical services on campus.
-Starting with only a few members and meager equipment, the Syracuse University Medical Crisis Unit was formed.
-The organization has evolved greatly over time but, with 70+ volunteer students, remains a student-run organization to this day.
-SUA provides emergency and non-emergency services 24 hours a day, seven days a week during the academic school year, and is funded by a portion of the student health fee.

-Programming Board
+Programming board

-University Union (UU) is the official programming board of the university.
+University Union (UU) is the official programming board of the university, established in 1962.
 It is entirely run by a team of dedicated students and is one of the largest registered student organizations at SU in terms of budget, membership, size, and frequency of events.
 University Union hosts large-scale concert events including the annual Juice Jam festival in September and Block Party in April.
 Additionally, UU keeps the campus entertained throughout the year with the smaller Bandersnatch Concert Series, weekly cinemas screenings, special advanced screenings, and events featuring popular comedians and speakers.

-UU has served as the primary source of large-scale entertainment on the Syracuse campus ever since its establishment in 1962.
+The Goon Squad is a volunteer group whose student members welcome new students and their families at their residence halls during orientation.
+One of the oldest traditions at Syracuse, the group formed in 1944, and is part of Syracuse’s official welcoming committee.

-Religious life
+Spiritual life

 Hendricks Chapel is an interfaith chapel located on the Quad, and serves as the spiritual center of Syracuse University.
 The Chapel is home to ten chaplaincies, including Baptist, Buddhist, Evangelical Christian, Historically Black Churches, Islamic, Jewish, Lutheran, Pagan, Methodist, and Roman Catholic.
-In addition, there are a number of student religious groups, including groups associated with the chaplaincies as well as Adventist, Christian Science, Hindu, Mormon, Muslim, Orthodox Christian, Pentecostal, and more.
+In addition, there are a number of student spiritual groups, including groups associated with the chaplaincies as well as Adventist, Christian Science, Baháʼí, Hindu, Jainist, Mormon, Shinto, Sikh, Orthodox Christian, Pentecostal, Taoist, and more.

-Additional buildings located on campus support specific religious groups, including the Alibrandi Catholic Center and the Winnick Hillel Center for Jewish Life.
-Off campus, the Chabad House and Islamic Society of CNY also support student religious life.
+Additional buildings located on campus support specific spiritual groups, including the Alibrandi Catholic Center and the Winnick Hillel Center for Jewish Life.
+Off campus, the Chabad House and Islamic Society of CNY also support student spiritual life.